Harmful algal bloom: Removal of HABs using aluminum-modified clay

 Other chemicals are being tested for their efficacy for removing cyanobacteria during blooms.
 Modified clays, such as aluminum chloride modified clay (AC-MC), aluminum sulfide modified clay (AS-MC) and polyaluminum chloride modified clay (PAC-MC) have shown positive results in vitro for the removal of Aureococcus by trapping the microalgae in the sediment of clay, removing it from the top layer of water where harmful blooms can occur.

-Many efforts have been made in an attempt to control HAB’s so that the harm that they cause can be kept at a minimum.
-Studies into the use of clay to control HAB’s have proven that this method may be an effective way to reduce the negative effects caused by HAB’s.
-The addition of aluminum chloride, aluminum sulfate, or polyaluminum chloride to clay can modify the clay surface and increase its efficiency in the removal of HAB’s from a body of water.
+Many efforts have been made in an attempt to control HAB's so that the harm that they cause can be kept at a minimum.
+Studies into the use of clay to control HAB's have proven that this method may be an effective way to reduce the negative effects caused by HAB's.
+The addition of aluminum chloride, aluminum sulfate, or polyaluminum chloride to clay can modify the clay surface and increase its efficiency in the removal of HAB's from a body of water.
 The addition of aluminum-containing compounds causes the clay particles to achieve a positive charge, with these particles then undergoing flocculation with the harmful algae cells.
 The algae cells then group together: becoming a sediment instead of a suspension.
 The process of flocculation will limit the bloom growth and reduce the impact in which the bloom can have on an area.

+In the Netherlands, successful algae and phosphate removal from surface water has been obtained by pumping affected water through a hydrodynamic separator.
+The treated water is then free from algae and contains a significant lower amount of phosphate since the removed algae cells contain a lot of phosphate.
+The treated water also gets a lower turbidity.
+Future projects will study the positive effects on the ecology and marine life as it is expected plant life will be restored and a reduction in bottom dwelling fish will automatically reduce the turbidity of the cleaned water.
+The removed algae and phosphate may find its way not as waste but as infeed to bio digesters.